freeseek/score/README.md

 score
 =====

-A set of tools to handle and convert summary statistics files following the [GWAS-VCF specification](https://github.com/MRCIEU/gwas-vcf-specification).
+A set of tools to work with summary statistics files following the [GWAS-VCF specification](https://github.com/MRCIEU/gwas-vcf-specification).
 If you use any of these tools in your publication, please cite this website.
 For any feedback or questions, contact the [author](mailto:giulio.genovese@gmail.com)

 We encourage users to adopt the GWAS-VCF specification rather than the [GWAS-SSF specification](https://ebispot.github.io/gwas-blog/new-standard-for-gwas-summary-statistics) promoted by the [GWAS catalog](https://www.ebi.ac.uk/gwas/) as the latter is affected by [issues](https://github.com/EBISPOT/gwas-summary-statistics-standard/issues/4) and furthermore we believe that many common uses are better addressed by using the more general VCF specification.
 If you are planning to publish your summary statistics, we encourage you to submit them as GWAS-VCF files or as both GWAS-VCF and as GWAS-SSF files.
 The latter can be generated from the former with the following command
 ```